Felicewulfse/int_brain_lab/README.md

 4. Step 4: Analyses

 Step 1: In the first step, I load required packages and I set my environment.
 Moreover, I read in the data, which I downloaded via https://anne-urai.github.io/lab_wiki/IBLdata_behav.html.
+After downloading the data, I saved the data frames in excel files, so that I did not have to make a connection to the database each time I would work on the project.
+My script to download the data can be found in xxx.

 Step 2: In the second step, I manipulated the data and created variables used for the analyses.